 We mistook containment for control, the same way the monks once mistook preservation for progress.
 Their manuscripts survived, but meaning stayed locked behind walls.
 Our ponds do the same, only now the gates have logins instead of locks.

-2. The Second Path: Meta-Layers
+2. The Second Path: Meta Layers and Integrations (Borrowed Flow)

 When the ponds stopped communicating, we built bridges.
 Integrations, APIs, automations, all meant to make water move again.